Mike Berridge (biologist)

 Michael Vivian Berridge (born 1946) is a New Zealand cell biologist.
 Since 1976, he has led the cancer cell and molecular biology research group at the Malaghan Institute of Medical Research.
-He is also a professor at Victoria University of Wellington.
+He is also a professor at Victoria University of Wellington and a Distinguished Research Fellow at the Malaghan Institute of Medical Research.
 He is best known for elucidating cellular mechanisms of reduction of tetrazolium dyes that are widely used in biology, and for the discovery of mitochondrial genome transfer from healthy cells to mitochondrial DNA-deficient cancer cells.

 Early life and education

 Berridge was born in Auckland in 1946 and was brought up in Northland, Naumai and Dargaville.
 He did an undergraduate in Chemistry at the University of Auckland and conducted his honours project in cell biology.
 Following this, he continued to study at the University of Auckland, completing an MSc (Hons) in 1969 and a PhD in cell biology in 1971 working with a group of plant growth hormones called cytokines.
 These theses investigated how kinetin interacts with protein synthesis in plants.